bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/genan.omer/index.md

 - **MAX4466** will act as the sensor from which audio signals will be received.
 - **Red Button** will be used to trigger the raw recording.
 - **Blue Button** will be used to trigger the processed recording.
-- **Blue LED** will provide visual feedback for the timer during the processed recording
+- **Blue LED** will provide visual feedback for the timer during the processed recording.
-- **Red LED** will provide visual feedback for the timer during the raw recording
+- **Red LED** will provide visual feedback for the timer during the raw recording.
+- **Amplifying Circuit with a low-pass filter** used to boost the MAX4466 microphone signal for improved sound clarity, while the added low-pass filter helps reduce high-frequency noise at the output.

 ### Schematics